 Philip Morris acquired General Foods in 1985 and Kraft in 1988.
-A year later, General Foods and Kraft were merged to form Kraft General Foods Inc., which was renamed Kraft Foods Inc. in 1995.
+A year later, General Foods and Kraft were combined to form Kraft General Foods Inc., which was renamed Kraft Foods Inc. in 1995.
 In 2000, Philip Morris acquired Nabisco Holdings and began integrating Nabisco and Kraft.
-In August 2008, the Post Cereal portion of Kraft was split off and merged with Ralcorp Holdings.
+The story does not end here.
+In August 2008, the Post Cereal portion of Kraft was spun off and merged with Ralcorp Holdings.
 The remaining portion of Kraft Foods Inc. is the company that took part in the 2010 acquisition of Cadbury PLC.

+Cadbury

-Of course, this is only half of the story as Cadbury's history includes a unique journey as well.
-It took 104 years and dozens of mergers and acquisitions for Cadbury to grow into the company acquired by Kraft in 2010.
+Of course, this is only half of the story.
+Cadbury took its own journey.
+It took 104 years and dozens of mergers and acquisitions to finally end up with the companies that took part in this acquisition.

-In August 2012, a mere two and a half years after acquiring Cadbury, Kraft's board of directors approved a spin-off of several of its businesses, including Cadbury.
-This spin-off would separate the high-growth global snack business from the North American grocery business (\$18 billion in annual sales), which is focused in more mature markets.
-Analysts predicted that this spin-off would allow Kraft to separate two very distinct businesses that face different opportunities and challenges.
+At the time of this writing, a mere eighteen months following the Cadbury acquisition, Kraft announced plans to spin off its \$32 billion snack business by the end of 2012.
+This spin-off would separate the high-growth snack business from the North American grocery business (\$16 billion in annual sales), which is focused in more mature markets.
+Analysts suggest that this spin-off will allow Kraft to separate two very distinct businesses that face different opportunities and challenges.